bencheeorg/benchee/README.md

 * `inputs` - a map from descriptive input names to some different input, your benchmarking jobs will then be run with each of these inputs.
 For this to work your benchmarking function gets the current input passed in as an argument into the function.
 Defaults to `nil`, aka no input specified and functions are called without an argument.
 See [Inputs](#inputs).
 * `parallel` - the function of each benchmarking job will be executed in `parallel` number processes.
 If `parallel: 4` then 4 processes will be spawned that all execute the _same_ function for the given time.
 When these finish/the time is up 4 new processes will be spawned for the next job/function.
 This gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
 For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/PragTob/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1 (no parallel execution).
 * `formatters` - list of formatters either as module implementing the formatter behaviour or formatter functions.
 They are run when using `Benchee.run/2`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
 Used for plugins.
 Defaults to the builtin console formatter `Benchee.Formatters.Console`.
 See [Formatters](#formatters).
+* `save` - specify a `path` where to store the results of the current benchmarking suite, tagged with the specified `tag`.
+See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
+* `load` - load saved suit or suits to compare your current benchmarks against.
+Can be a string or a list of strings or patterns.
+See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
 * `print` - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard Benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
   * `:benchmarking`  - print when Benchee starts benchmarking a new job (Benchmarking name ..)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts
   * `:fast_warning` - warnings are displayed if functions are executed too fast leading to inaccurate measures